aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

   <img src="../../../../media/wan_direct_ha_no_lan.png" alt="WAN Direct HA"/>
 </div>

-!!! warning

-    To Be Continued

 #### EBGP LAN

-- the Site of Origin (SoO) extended community is configured as <router_id>:<site_id>
-    note: site id is unique per zone (only a default zone supported today).
 - the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SoO.
 - the Underlay peer group (towards the LAN) is configured with one inbound route-map
   - one inbound route-map `RM-BGP-UNDERLAY-PEERS-IN`: